 "She lives the poetry she cannot write" – Wilde

-[This article is now taught as part of the Open University’s Creative Writing MA, and I’ve had many many messages to tell me that people have increased their publication record, sometimes by 200% in a year.
-It’s also included in our new book How to Be a Poet]
+[This article is now taught in universities, and I’ve had many many messages to tell me that people have increased their publication record, sometimes by 200% in a year.
+It’s included (with much other useful advice) in our new book from Nine Arches Press, How to Be a Poet]

 I’ve spent some time lately with poetry journal editors – and also with the poor beggars who, like me, send off work to them.
 It’s struck me anew that many people, especially those at the beginning of their writing career, don’t have much idea of how submission works and what time span is realistic for an editor to consider a poem.
 Also, they’re wondering how to keep tabs on the seventeen different pieces that they’ve sent out, in order to avoid the no-no of simultaneous submission.

 What follows is the Jo Bell Method; the method of an immensely, award-winningly disorganised poet who nonetheless has managed to win actual awards.
 My vast and lofty experience teaches me that the key part of winning any prize or getting into a journal is this:

 This is the only area of my life where such a streamlined system exists, but it has helped me to keep sending work out.
 It is Ever So Simple and it works for me.
 If you want to get into the habit of submitting to journals, it’s not too late to make this a New Year’s Resolution.

 Make a table or database with four columns – Available.
 In Circulation.
 Published.
 Date When Available Again.
 Do it on the computer, because you will be cut-and-pasting from this for years.
 Put into the first column the titles of all your poems that you think are ready.